prakharmrsl/easypcceo.github.io/pages/power-supply-ratings.md

 Although it's easy to focus on the sexy components like your CPU and GPU, it's also important to consider how crucial the quality of a power supply is to your system's long-term stability.

 If you're new to the DIY computer-space trying to figure out what power supply to use in your next build, you may not think to look for the Power Supply Efficiency Rating when choosing a PSU.

-What is the Power Supply Efficiency Rating anyway?

-What’s the difference between an 80 Plus Gold rated PSU and an 80 Plus Bronze rated PSU?

-And what does 80% efficiency even mean?

-All of these are very common questions and the answer isn’t quite as obvious as it may seem at a glance.

 ## How Does a Power Supply Work?